Wanna see a marketer weep? Share this stat:

 Whether you use a platform to create content experiences at scale or you have a developer on hand to help you customize the landing pages, this type of experience that’s isolated from the rest of your website is excellent for feeding conversations at all stages of the buyer journey—but particularly outreach from sales.

 As a marketer, I know what you’re thinking: “How does sales select content?
 How can I control what’s being sent out?”
 Here are a few ways you can help.

-If you’re still reading this, chances are you have a ton of content in your library that is just itching to get used.
+If you’re reading this, chances are you have a ton of content in your library that is just itching to get used.
 And you probably have some older assets that reference outdated tech, product offerings or services, or use old brand messaging.